KammutierSpule/kicad3Dmodels/README.md

 # kicad3Dmodels
 Tool for generation of 3D VRML models for KiCad based on 3D CAD seed models

+> NOTE: The WRL files can only be used by the (upcoming) version 5 of KiCad or with the Nightly Development Builds version.

 # Licenses

 ##Source code